Sales in Spain – Know Your Consumer Rights

 If you need to return a gift (whether bought in the sales or not), check if you’ve been given a “ticket regalo” (a receipt that doesn’t show the price).

-You can exchange the item in store, but if you opt for a voucher / gift card, rather than an exchange, check how long it will be valid.
+If you opt for a voucher / gift card, rather than an exchange, note how long it will be valid.

 In order to save money, make a list of the items you really need.
 It’s easy to be swayed by attractive bargains which never get used.
 Don’t forget to keep all your receipts just in case!